-1. The way.
-God's inspired prophet spoke and foretold hundreds of years before the time of Christ that "an highway be there, and a way" (Isaiah 35:8).
-He eyes of the blind should be opened, the end thereof are the ways of death" (Proverbs 14:12).
+Now comes the question; from whence came the multiplicity of ways that men now advocate?
+The answer: "There is a way that seemeth right unto men, but the end thereof are the ways of death" (Proverbs 14:12).
 The prophet foretold only one way.
 The Lord said that He was the way, not the ways.
 Therefore, since all of the hundreds of ways in the world could not be the one way, man has instituted his own ways.
 All of these are included in the broad way of Matthew 7:13.
 Only the narrow way leads unto life.